 If you don’t have natural gas access, an electric garage heater may be the way to go.
 An electric heater is usually the least intrusive option since it can be mounted on the ceiling, creating more usable space for whatever your garage is used for.

-Make sure to check the power requirements on this one before your excitement causes you to pre-emptively buy a heater that isn’t compatible with the voltage you have in your garage.
+Make sure to check the power requirements on this one.
+The last thing you need is to buy a garage heater that isn’t compatible with the voltage you have in your garage.

-If you want to make it even easier, just give us a call at Crystal and we can help recommend the perfect heater for your new space.
+If you want to make it even easier, just give us a call at Crystal and we can help recommend the perfect garage heater for your specific space.

 You should also evaluate what’s in your garage and who uses it.
 Is it accessible to pets and children?
 Is there a lot of dust?